 What are some of the pros and cons of native advertisements?

 Native ads are a trend that is on the gradual rise in the world of online marketing.
 Native ads create the best results when the articles and campaigns provide relevant information, are well-targeted, and when they are put on sites that appeal to the target audience and blend in with the format and tone of the rest of the organic content.
 However, content that is overly self-aware and promotes itself can create issues for both the publisher and the brand.

-Users depend on and trust their favorite news publications for relevant, accurate and reliable information.
-When publishers place native ads amongst organic editorial content without making it similar to the original content, they break that trust between brand and user which can lead to a drop in both traffic and conversion rates.
+Users depend on and trust their favorite news publications for relevant, accurate, and reliable information.
+When publishers place native ads amongst organic, editorial content without making it similar to the original content, they break that trust between brand and user, leading to a drop in both traffic and conversion rates.

-Of course there are ways to overcome this hurdle.
-The majority of online publishers run custom headings over native ads or put hashtags in the descriptions and captions of most social media posts.
+Of course, there are ways to overcome this hurdle.
+The majority of online publishers run custom headings over native ads or put hashtags in most social media posts’ descriptions and captions.
 The only issue here is that advertising companies want their native articles to blend in with editorial content.
-When native advertising is inundated with warnings, hashtags, and headlines the less premium advertisers are willing to pay.
+When native advertising is inundated with warnings, hashtags, and headlines, fewer premium advertisers are willing to pay.

 How can publishers meet the demands of both the audience and the advertisers?
 Simply put, it begins with generating relevant native content that is as top-quality, relevant, and engaging as possible.
-Users are much more receptive of native advertisements when it offers value to them and when it answers their questions.
+Users are much more receptive to native advertisements when it offers value to them and answers their questions.